Ben Mitchell (EastEnders): Relationship with Callum Highway

 Clay told Daniel Kilkelly from Digital Spy that the Ben and Callum's affair would create typical EastEnders drama with "a bit of a fallout".
 He described the kiss as a "moment of ecstasy" and Callum felt "wonderful" with Ben.
 When the realisation of his infidelity occurs, Clay believed Callum feels ashamed for his treatment of Whitney.
 Callum's guilt spurs him on to proposing marriage to Whitney.
 Clay explained that there is "a massive contrast" between Ben and Callum but noted they shared some similarities and connections.
 He added "Callum may not just be someone that Ben can toy with – there's something there."
 Ben and Callum may be "polar opposites" but they both have a difficult relationship with their fathers.
 Bowden told Kilkelly that the "most interesting thing" is exploring their family backgrounds with similar upbringings.
 He stated that "they have common ground and Ben sees that.
 It is the first time I've been on the square and I've found common ground with someone."
 Bowden also believed that Callum never really found "common ground" with another character until he met Ben.
 Clay agreed and added that their understanding of each other creates their romantic connection.

 The story provoked an instant positive reaction from media and viewer interest.
 Metro's Lindsay branded them "soap's most exciting couple in years."
 He opined that "vengeful and bitter" Ben getting together with "awkward chap" Callum "sounds preposterous".
 But their "electric" kiss scene sent "fans wild".
 When asked by Lindsay about the "fandom", Clay stated "I'm ready, bring it on!
 I'm prepared! [...]
 It's really exciting to be part of a storyline in EastEnders that grips people."

+Departure and return (2024–2025)

+On 30 December 2023, it was announced Bowden would exit the role in early 2024.
+A spokesperson for the soap said: "Max will be leaving EastEnders next year.
+We wish him all the best for the future."
+Bowden's final appearance aired on 28 March 2024.

+In May 2025, it was reported Bowden would reprise the role for a "brief stint" later in the year.
+Bowden's reprise of Ben was originally reported via The Sun, with claims that the character was one of the top returns of new producer Ben Wadey, who approached Bowden about reprising the role.
+That August, BBC announced Ben's return—alongside Stuart Highway (Champ)—would coincide with the funeral of Callum's father Jonno Highway (Richard Graham).
+Speaking to Inside Soap, Bowden revealed he was surprised at being asked to reprise the role, but described the experience as "lovely to do".
+He further revealed he would be open to a full-time return should the timing be right.
+His stint aired from 6–8 October 2025.